 The west coast, with its beautiful lagoons, sandy beaches and laid-back towns, is a lovely area to recover from a long journey to Réunion Island.
 Notable towns to visit in this area are Saint-Paul, Saint-Gilles and Saint-Leu.
 Spend a few days in this area exploring the coastline.
 The coastal road (N1A) from Saint-Paul to Saint-Gilles offers beautiful views of the ocean and the cliffs.
-The west coast is also the best area to go scuba-diving and/or whale-watching (June – October are the best whale-watching months).
+The west coast is also the best area to go scuba-diving, deep-sea fishing or whale-watching (June – October are the best whale-watching months).
 There are various tour operators based in towns like Saint-Gilles-Les-Bains.
 Join a dolphin/whale watching boat excursion with snorkelling, or a marine safari from Saint-Gilles-Les-Bains.

 Saint-Gilles is arguably my favourite town in this area.
 The town centre is compact, with many shops, cafés and restaurants.
 There’s also a marina and a lovely beach.
 I recommend parking at the large parking area at the marina and walking across the pedestrian bridge to the town centre.
 At the marina, you’ll find Chez Marie, a seafood restaurant which I can certainly recommend!

 Just south of Saint-Gilles is L’Ermitage-Les-Baines.
 This beach community has numerous hotels, shops, cafés and restaurants.
 There’s also the Jardin d’Eden (Garden of Eden botanical gardens) which is quite small but has some unusual plants and trees.
 One place that’s great for dinner in this area is Le Manta.
 Set in a beautiful garden, the restaurant serves local seafood and Creole specialties.

 Follow the N1A coastal road down to Saint-Leu.
 Home to several historic monuments such as the Church of Colimacons and Hôtel des Postes, Saint-Leu is also a popular paragliding area.
 Go on a paragliding flight over the Saint-Leu lagoon.
 Another place worth a stop is Kélonia, a turtle conservation centre just outside Saint-Leu.

 West coast beaches